Shaf8808/quizmaster/README.md

     question.innerText = currentQuestion.question

 This takes a random number from my questions array and displays it as the current question that the user is on.

+Unfortunately, due to time constraints, I was not able to implement a spinning loader for my site that would display on screen to the user as my questions were being loaded.
+This is the biggest feature I wish I was able to add to my app to show the user in a clear way that the questions I have included within my code are being loaded once they click the "I'm Ready" button.

 HTML validation [results](./doc-images/quizmaster-html-validator.jpg)